frentsel/eRouter/README.md

 });
 ```

-If you want to trigger a route manually, you can call routie like this:
+If you want to trigger a route manually, you can call eRouter like this:

 ```javascript
 eRouter.set('product/12');